 FACTBOX-Seventeen Democrats, three Republicans in U.S. presidential race

 The historically large field of Democratic presidential candidates vying to take on Republican President Donald Trump in next November's U.S. election was reduced by one on Wednesday when Wayne Messam dropped out of the race.
 Messam, 45, the mayor of Miramar, Florida, announced via Twitter that he was suspending his campaign.
-His withdrawal brings the number of Democrats still in the race to 17, with former New York mayor Michael Bloomberg also considering a White House bid as a Democrat.
+His withdrawal brings the number of Democrats still in the race to 17.
+Former New York Mayor Michael Bloomberg, who is considering a White House bid as a Democrat, on Wednesday filed to appear on ballots in a third state, Texas.

 TOP DEMOCRATIC CONTENDERS

-There are four candidates who have separated themselves thus far from the rest of the field among Democratic voters.
+Four candidates have separated themselves thus far from the rest of the field among Democratic voters.

 JOE BIDEN